William-figure/python_base/README.md

 # python_base
-# !!This is just a beginner play of python -- IGNORE
+# !!This is just a beginner play of python
+# Please feel free come in and teach me as a newbie...